ineedaspo1/challenfieldx/readme.md

 ## License

 - These projects components are licensed under a variety of different licensed and therefore the unique ip has not been licensed yet and will require.
-The repositories owner can decide to place a license
 - on the repo if they intent to use it for commercial purposes.